SixteenThousand/Phase/README.md

 - python >=3.6 (this is due to the `Pattern` type from the `typing` module being used)
-- a UNIX-like operating system (i.e. not Windows)
+- a UNIX-like/POSIX operating system (i.e. not Windows)
+- ImageMagick (this is just to make the app icon; it can be circumvented, but you'll need to change the build script slightly to do this, and it will likely cause the app icon to not render properly)

 ## Configuration